 All of Hammersmith's Underground lines (District, Piccadilly, Circle and Hammersmith and City) have good wheelchair access.
 We are about 200 yards from all tube stations and the Broadway bus station with the route being level access.

-The nearest disabled parking spaces to the Lyric are in the King's Mall shopping centre car park on Level 6.
-Before 8.30pm the theatre can accessed via a public walkway from level 5 of the car park.
+The nearest disabled parking spaces to the Lyric are in the King's Mall shopping centre car park on Level 6 and 7.
+Before 8.30pm the theatre can be accessed via a public walkway.
 After this time the walkway is locked but you can return to the car park by leaving the theatre at the main entrance and turning left along Beadon Road.
 Access to the car park is on your left (this is the car park's exit road).
 The pay station and lifts to level 6 and 7 are on the ground floor.

 Getting around the Lyric